RogueZephyr/Mineflayer-Templates/docs/MINING.md

 - Digs in horizontal slices, layer by layer going downward
 - Automatically deposits when inventory reaches ~80% full
 - Uses multiple nearby chests with automatic fallback if first chest is full
-- Applies conservative pathfinding (only digs planned blocks)
+- Does not apply conservative digging; bot navigates freely within the quarry area
 - Runs cleanup pass at the end to catch any missed blocks

 #### Other Commands